Ilnura/LB_SGD/readme.md

 4. Same for the SafeOpt experiments if you want (running them takes longer time)
 5. Run the cells corresponding to plotting the experiments (this will use the information saved in /runs folder, and save the plot in /plots folder)

 To reproduce the LineBO experiments, use the instruction we left in the corresponding readme.md file inside the /LineBO folder.
-We slightly modified the original code https://github.com/kirschnj/LineBO from the Johanness Kirschner's Github repository (we added the corresponding constraint functions to their benchmarks, and added the corresponding config files)
+We slightly modified the original code https://github.com/kirschnj/LineBO (we added the corresponding constraint functions to their benchmarks, and added the corresponding config files)